 AC116 COMPUTERIZED ACCOUNTING (4.0 credits/60 clock hours) The course introduces students to computerized accounting software and examines the software selection process.
 This is a hands-on course where the student maintains all aspects of the accounting process for a business using a computerized accounting program.
 One micro-computer based accounting software product will be utilized to complete an entire accounting cycle involving the accounts receivable, accounts payable, inventory, payroll, job cost allocation, and report generation for a fictitious company.
-Prerequisite: Accounting I or Introduction to Accounting.
+Prerequisite: Accounting I or Introduction to Accounting & Payroll.

 GA217 CONCEPT DEVELOPMENT (2.5 credits/36 clock hours) This course focuses on real-world applications of graphic design principles and theory.
 Problem identification, solving and research methods will be explored.
 Design solutions will be developed geared to a targeted audience and market will be emphasized.
 Effective interaction with a creative team will be developed and employed as a resource in the conceptual process, as well as idea-generating exercise.
-Prerequisites: Electronic Design I (Quark) or Electronic Design II (InDesign) and Introduction to Computer Graphics (Photoshop).
+Prerequisites: Electronic Design I (Quark) or Electronic Design or Electronic Design II (InDesign) or Electronic Design II and Introduction to Computer Graphics (Photoshop).